onyourmarks-agency/oym-webpack-boilerplate/README.md

 ```

 ## Form example
-Use this markup for the default form styling:
+Use this markup for the default form styling and validation:

 ```html
 <form class="form js-form-validate">